ZettelGeist/zettelgeist/docs/gs.md

 permalink: /gs/
 ---

+# Summary

 ZettelGeist performs two basic operations: writing note cards and retrieving them.
 The tool for writing cards is `zettel`.
-Since cards are stored as [`yaml` documents](https://en.wikipedia.org/wiki/YAML), `zettel` is essentially a command-line tool for writing new `yaml` documents and editing existing ones.
+Since cards are stored as [`yaml`](https://en.wikipedia.org/wiki/YAML), `zettel` is essentially a command-line tool for writing new `yaml` documents and editing existing ones.
 The functionality of this tool will be illustrated first.
 We will turn then to `zcreate`, `zimport`, and `zfind`, the tools for collecting cards into a database and running queries on it.

 # Prerequisites

-This tutorial assumes that you have installed ZettelGeist and confirmed its tools are available in a Python virtual environment.
+This user's guide assumes that you have installed ZettelGeist and confirmed its tools are available in a Python virtual environment.
 See the [Installation](/install) page for instructions.
-You must source the virtualenv to use ZettelGeist.
+You must source the virtual environment to use ZettelGeist.
-We will assume that your virtualenv is named `zenv`.
+We will assume that your virtual environment is named `zenv`.

 # Writing cards with `zettel`